 - Providing tips, tools, and educational resources about windows, doors and skylights.

-But where the Energy Star program simply tells you whether windows and other products are energy efficient, the NFRC is a more authoritative, industry-specific body that comprehensively compares energy-efficient windows.3 They provide standardized ratings in four key energy performance categories.
+The NFRC is an authoritative, industry-specific body that comprehensively compares energy-efficient windows.3 They provide standardized ratings in four key energy performance categories.
 What are those categories?
 See the sample label below and read on for more information about each metric.

 Energy-Efficient Windows: What Factors Does the NFRC Look For?The following factors are the most important in determining the energy efficiency of windows and doors.